 A one-time password can be used for many authentication needs including securing private information or creating an alternative to a password reset.

-What is a one-time password?
-An OTP is a random series of letters or numbers that can be used only once to authenticate a user.
-An OTP is a part of a multi-factor authentication process.
+A one-time password is a random series of letters or numbers that can be used only once to authenticate a user.
+A one-time password is a part of a multi-factor authentication process.

 How Do One-Time Passwords Work?

 One-Time Passwords were created to address some of the perceived weaknesses of traditional passwords, namely those related to time, storage and usage.
 On its surface, OTP operates much like a password.
 But, because it is dynamically and randomly generated, it’s only good for one use, or use at a particular time.
 In that way, it actually functions much like a token in that the authentication provider assumes that the user possesses a specific account or device.

 Passwords as an authentication method have a few drawbacks:

 - Security: Passwords, generally speaking, aren’t very secure.
 While complex passwords are harder to crack and can work with the right configuration of complex passwords and password storage passwords don’t protect against theft.
 If a password is stolen, the system will assume that anyone with that password is authentic.
 This is why phishing is still one of the most prevalent forms of cyberattack.
 While passwords can be secured, they are by far not the most secure option for authentication and identity management.

 - User Experience: Passwords are hard to remember, which means that users often reuse passwords, use simple passwords, or use default passwords—all of which open up critical systems to hacks and threats.

 - Storage: Passwords are typically stored, hashed, and encrypted in central databases.
 If that database is breached, it’s only a matter of time before that information is compromised.